-Biomedical Engineering at Drexel is unique in its emphasis on experiential learning and undergraduate research, and is one of the most unique and comprehensive ABET-accredited programs in the country.
+Biomedical Engineering (BME) at Drexel is unique in its emphasis on experiential learning and undergraduate research, and is one of the most comprehensive ABET-accredited BME programs in the country.
 Our cooperative education (co-op) program offers a healthy mix of classroom and real world experience.
-Coursework alternates with real-world employment in industry, healthcare institutions, and medical laboratories, including work with our distinguished faculty in Drexel's world-class laboratories on tissue engineering, bionanotechnology, biosensors and bioimaging, bioinformatics and computational bioengineering, cardiovascular engineering, neuroengineering, and drug delivery.
+Coursework alternates with real-world employment in industry, healthcare institutions, and medical laboratories, including work with our distinguished faculty in Drexel's world-class laboratories on biomaterials and tissue engineering, biomechanics, biosensors and bioimaging, bioinformatics and computational bioengineering, cardiovascular engineering, neuroengineering, and drug delivery.

 The biomedical engineering (BME) bachelor of science (BS) degree program

-The School of Biomedical Engineering, Sciences and Health Systems offers an innovative undergraduate degree program in Biomedical Engineering in partnership with the College of Engineering.
+The School of Biomedical Engineering, Sciences and Health Systems offers an innovative Biomedical Engineering undergraduate degree program in partnership with the College of Engineering.

 The Accelerated Degree (BS/MS) Program